kiboschool/course-artificial-intelligence/src/lessons/intelligence-via-search/search-problems.md

 ### More Examples

 There are many other examples of search problems.
-Retrieving relevant web pages or documents in response to a search query, finding the optimal path for data packets to travel from a source to a destination, solving some puzzles like sudoku or Rubik's cube, and determining the optimal route between two locations on a map are all examples of search problems.
+Retrieving relevant web pages or documents in response to a search query, finding the optimal path for data packets to travel from a source to a destination, solving puzzles like Sudoku or Rubik's Cube, and determining the optimal route between two locations on a map are all examples of search problems.

 ## Understanding Our Objective

 One might question whether we are genuinely searching for something in this context.
 Well, you can think of the path itself as the object of our search.
-In the car example, our mission is to discover the path leading us to point B (by searching possible states).
+In the car example, our mission is to discover the path leading us to point B (**by searching possible states**).
 In the 8-queens problem, our mission is to find the configuration of the queens on the chessboard (by searching possible states starting with an initial one).

 ## Modeling Search Problems